andrewgunn/andrewgunn.co.uk/_posts/2018/2018-11-05-hello-world.markdown

 Any good blog deserves a design that's _on fleek_ but I'm rubbish at colouring in, which is why I asked [Sammi Walters](https://twitter.com/sammivvwalters), who also works at [Razor](https://www.razor.co.uk), to do her thang.
 As you can see, she's done me proud and I'm extremely grateful.
 Thanks, Sammeh.

-Hopefully I've done enough to convince you that I'm I'll stay true it my promise, but only time will tell.
+Hopefully I've done enough to convince you that I'm I'll stay true to my promise, but only time will tell.

 Thanks for reading and I hope you come back for the next post.
 And the one after that.
 And the one after that.